Save-The-Dates: Sending Timings For Your Wedding

 shunbridal

-Save the dates are a great way to let your guests know your wedding date well in advance so that they can plan appropriately.
-The basic rule of thumb is to send save the dates 6 months before the wedding.
-For a destination wedding, it is customary to mail save the dates 6 to 12 months in advance.
-For a local affair, send save the dates 4 to 6 months in advance.
+Sending out save-the-date cards is a great way to let your guests know about your wedding date in advance so they can plan their attendance.
+The general rule of thumb is to send save-the-dates 6 months before the wedding.
+However, for destination weddings or weddings during holiday periods, it is recommended to send them out 6 to 12 months in advance.
+This gives your guests ample time to make travel arrangements, accommodation bookings, and request time off work.

 shunbridal